MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use an Azure fence agent for Red Hat Enterprise Linux.

 - For ASCS clusters, use Azure Site Recovery to replicate cluster VMs to the DR site.
-When you invoke DR, you'll need to reconfigure the Pacemaker cluster on the DR site; for example, replace 'VIP', 'corosync.conf', etc.
+When you invoke DR, you'll need to reconfigure the Pacemaker cluster on the DR site; for example, replace 'VIP', 'corosync.conf', and others.

 - Use Azure Site Recovery to replicate application servers to the DR site.
 Do not use Azure Site Recovery to replicate database servers.